 I love a good hack!
-My family would say I hack every time I try a new recipe.
+My family would say I hack most recipes.
 It’s true; following a recipe is so conventional.
 I created this hack on the fly when I had to stain multiple wood embroidery hoops for these orbs.
 I had a paintbrush, deadline and I needed to find a way how to stain small objects.

 There was more stain on my hands than on the embroidery hoops.
 It was more labor-intensive than I anticipated; technically there are four sides to each hoop and the area around the hardware.

 It was a messy process and each hoop required additional coats and touchups.

 Staining each embroidery hoop one by one was slower than waiting for a load of towels to dry… while standing in front of the dryer.
 It was a brain drain technique.

 This hack shows how to stain lots of objects in minutes.